Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 first stage for setting up Rack Resiliency.
 By default the Rack Resiliency feature is disabled.
 Based on whether CSM is getting freshly installed or upgraded to a new version, use the below steps to enable Rack Resiliency.

+**NOTE:**
+* Rack Resiliency can be enabled only during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
+* Rack Resiliency can not be disabled after it was enabled during the install or upgrade.

 ## Case 1: Fresh install

 Follow the steps in [Prepare Site Init](../../install/prepare_site_init.md#enable-rack-resiliency) to enable